fuzzylogicxx/fuzzylogic/posts/northern-road-trip-2020.md

 - samphire; and
 - chips (obvs)

 For dessert, Clair had the burnt cream, while I had their signature orange chocolate cremeux with buckthorn sorbet.
-(NB: Despite the cast of other amazing dishes I’ve still to mention, as I look back on the overall trip I’m moved to award that dessert “Dish of the Holiday” – it really was off-the-scale!)
+(NB: Despite the cast of other amazing dishes I’ve still to mention, as I look back on the overall trip I’m moved to award this dessert “Dish of the Holiday” – it really was off-the-scale!)

-As we were finished our meal, Fiona arrived to greet us and ushered us into “The Snug” room for a whisky to cap the night.
+As we finished our meal, Fiona arrived to greet us and ushered us into “The Snug” for a whisky to cap the night.
 (Balvenie Port cask, since you ask, and it fairly warmed the cockles.)
 It was lovely to catch up and a brilliant night overall.

 ## Wednesday

-We had time for one more breakfast at The Oyster Inn before leaving, and once again it was great.
+We had time for one more breakfast at The Oyster Inn before leaving, and once again it hit the target.
 Clair went for the veggie scottish breakfast, and I for scrambled eggs and smoked salmon.

-Our next stop was Glenmoriston, but before leaving Oban we had matters to attend to.
+Our next stop was Glenmoriston, but before leaving Oban we had important matters to attend to.
 Following last night’s challenges with Rudy we stopped in at the Pet Shop in Oban to hopefully pick up some superior chews to keep Rudy occupied.

-Enter _Dynoroad_:  a stick of Himilayan Yak Milk (yes, really) that would bring us a peace at mealtimes we had hithero dreamed possible.
+Enter _Dynoroad_ (not real name):  a stick of “Himilayan Yak Milk” (yes, really) that would bring us a meal-time peace we had hitherto thought impossible.

 The most amazing drive in the sunshine from Oban to Kentallen (stopping at Holly House Hotel for a great burger / breaded brie) through Ballachulish to Fort William.